 Cream Labradoodles are special because their traits can vary widely based on the parent dog breeds.
-You will see some Cream Labradoodles with light or dark colored noses, different eye shades, and even lighter toe nails.
+You will see some Cream Labradoodles with light or dark-colored noses, different eye shades, and even lighter toenails.
 You will likewise see that many Cream Labradoodles have a pinkish skin underneath their coat.
-This shading has the biggest variety of physical characteristics and it’s unlikely that you’ll spot two of a same cream Labradoodles with precisely the same physical traits.
+This shading has the biggest variety of physical characteristics and it’s unlikely that you’ll spot two of the same cream Labradoodles with precisely the same physical traits.

 Blue Labradoodle / Silver Labradoodle Color

 Blue Labradoodles and Silver Labradoodles are both a unique grey coloring and tend to only show up in multi-colored Labradoodles like the Parti, Merle, or Sable Labradoodles.
 You can think of this coloring as an “off” black.
 It’s very rare to find a one-color Blue Labradoodle or Silver Labradoodle, so we won’t talk too much about these colorings.
 We will talk more about the Blue Labradoodle and Silver Labradoodle in the multi-colored sections.

 As breeders become fancier with their Labradoodle colors, several different variations of multi-colored Labradoodles have started to appear.
 The Parti Labradoodle is one of these multi-colored Labradoodles that contains two different coat colors with one of those colors being white.
 The other color of the Parti Labradoodle can be any color, but the most basic colors are apricot and brown.
 Occasionally, you will also notice blue or silver colorings in a Parti Labradoodle.